 - tumor extension into the medullary cavity is frequently seen

-It exhibits predominantly low signal intensity both on T1 and T2 weighted imaging.
+It exhibits predominantly low signal intensity on T1 weighted imaging, though T2 weighted imaging characteristics vary from heterogeneous to high intensity depending on the presence of hemorrhage or necrosis.
 High signal intensity on T2 is suggestive of a high-grade tumor.
+7

 Treatment and prognosis

-Parosteal osteosarcomas are usually low-grade lesions are usually treated with surgical resection and no neoadjuvant chemotherapy or radiation.
+As parosteal osteosarcomas tend to be low-grade lesions, they are usually treated with surgical resection, without chemotherapy or radiation.
 As they are frequently metaphyseal in location, large parosteal osteosarcomas or those with deep medullary invasion may require limb salvage, including joint replacement.

-Parosteal osteosarcomas have an excellent prognosis (80-95% long-term survival).
+Parosteal osteosarcomas have an excellent prognosis (80-95% long-term survival) 1.